terminalcloud/apps/docs/lychee.md

 # **Lychee** Terminal.com Snapshot
-*Easy to use and great looking photo-management-system, to manage and share photos*
+*Easy to use and great looking photo-management-system, to manage and share photos.*

 ---